roman-milk/roman-milk.github.io/kristen-finally-fucks-daddy-pt-07.md

+===

- ****** Kristen Finally Fucks Daddy Pt.
-07 ****** byNonStopFunGuy© The fact that I was masturbating my girl friend's pussy -- and sucking her tit too -- through her clothing was not lost on me, at that moment.
+The fact that I was masturbating my girl friend's pussy -- and sucking her tit too -- through her clothing was not lost on me, at that moment.
 I felt like I was someone else, like my lusty imagination had taken complete control of me, tossed the Real Kristen aside and replaced her with Horny Robot Kristen (gee am I a Number 6 cylon, perhaps).
 The shapes and smells of her 18 year old petite body with ample breasts was proving to be a powerful aphrodisiac to me.
 I wanted to really make Crystal feel great, give her what her body wanted.

  Munching her boob through her shirt and bra, and fingering her clitty through her jeans and panties, I continued giving her body the muted pleasure for a couple of minutes until suddenly, without any warning, the clothing came flying off.
 It was like a silent starter's pistol popped and the two of us sprung into motion.